polyipseity/obsidian-modules/README.md

 	- Community plugins
 		1. Install the [plugin][community plugin] from community plugins directly.
 	- Manual
-		1. Create directory `PLACEHOLDER` under `.obsidian/plugins` of your vault.
+		1. Create directory `modules` under `.obsidian/plugins` of your vault.
 		2. Place `manifest.json`, `main.js`, and `styles.css` from the [latest release] into the directory.
 	- Building (latest)
 		1. Clone this repository, including its submodules.